stephenlai2021/quickshort/README.md

 - [https://shortmaster.netlify.app](https://shortmaster.netlify.app)
 - [https://shortmaster.vercel.app](https://shortmaster.vercel.app)

-The app is working perfectly on Vercel all the time at the beginning but somehow it is not working anymore due to"Serverless invocation failed" issue and I have no clue how that happened and therefore I deployed it on `Netlify` and it works
+The app is working perfectly on Vercel all the time at the beginning but somehow it is not working anymore due to "Serverless Function crash" and I have no clue how that happened and the way to fix it therefore I take alternative approach which is deploying it on `Netlify` and it works great.